danielyaba/gke-private-tunneller/README.md

 aliases_file = "path/to/aliases-file"
 ```

-This way the script will use those file paths to replace the aliases.
-If configuration file doesn't exists if will fallback to your default  `~/.zshrc` or `~/.bashrc`.
+If this configuration file is missing, the script will fall back to the default ~/.bashrc or ~/.zshrc files.

-If you would preffer to use a custom path for configuration file you can add this line to your `~/.zshrc` or `~/.bashrc`:
+If you want to use a custom path for the configuration file, you can set the following in your ~/.bashrc or ~/.zshrc:
 ```bash
 export PRIVATE_GKE_TUNNELLER_CONFIG="<path/to/config-file.toml>"
 ```